 AER recognizes the outstanding achievements of individuals working in our field through our biennial Awards program.
 The following are awards available from AER:

-APH presents the Exemplary Advocate Award to uniquely deserving partners.
+- Exemplary Advocate Award is presented to uniquely deserving partners.

 AFB Helen Keller Achievement Awards